 Written by Phil Bray on 11/10/18

-We often talk about the importance of knowing your numbers.
+We often talk about the importance of knowing your numbers and conversion rates.

 Some will be relevant to every business; turnover, gross and net profit margins to name three.
 Others will be specific to your business.
 For example, measuring assets under management will be important to some, others, particularly those operating a fixed fee model, couldn’t care less.